dmitry1968/pychud/README.md

 The source files are verbatim from [linpack](http://www.netlib.org/linpack) (an older version is used as explained below).

-In this sense, the original pychyd project and this fork are fully independent and do not reuse any of the respective authors' code.
+This fork uses a brand-new, independently created setup.py file that apparently solves some issues experienced by the prototype.
+In this sense, the original pychyd project and this fork are independent and do not reuse the respective authors' code.

+Apparently, LINPACK is in public domain and so is this wrapper.

 Below are the remains of the original README.md file by Matthew W. Hoffman.